Shapes of implied volatility with positive mass at zero: Examples and numerics

-Let us briefly comment on Figures~\ref{f:smilesAffine}-\ref{f:approxBSAtom} related to the toy example~\ref{ex:affine} and the Black-Scholes example above: \begin{itemize} \item[(i)] Interestingly, a log-normal distribution with a constant volatility parameter $\sigma$ and a mass $\pp$ at zero produces a very pronounced skew, even for small values of~$\pp$ (Figure~\ref{f:smilesBSAtom}).
-In analogy with displacement (see~\cite[Example 6.7]{CarrLee}), this is a way of generating an implied volatility smile using only two parameters.
+and Condition~\eqref{e:archilCdf} is satisfied.
+We illustrate the validity of~\eqref{e:explicitExp} in Figure~\ref{f:approxBSAtom}.
+Let us briefly comment on Figures~\ref{f:smilesAffine}-\ref{f:approxBSAtom} related to the example~\eqref{e:affineCall} of an affine Call price and to the Merton example above: \begin{itemize} \item[(i)] Interestingly, a log-normal distribution with a constant volatility parameter $\sigma$ and a mass $\pp$ at zero produces a very pronounced skew, even for relatively small values of~$\pp$ (Figure~\ref{f:smilesBSAtom}).
+This is related to the impact of a mass at zero on the smile that we studied quantitatively in Theorem~\ref{t:impactOnSmile}(ii).
+In analogy with displacement~\cite[Example 6.7]{CarrLee}, this is a way of generating a smile with only two parameters.